AdaMo22805/recipe-and-rating-analysis/README.md

 > - `'id'` is redundant with `'recipe_id'` so we will drop `'id'`.
 > - time is now stored in `'hours'` so we will drop `'minutes'`.
 8. Sort through each column and remove outliers.
 > - There is a recipe with a oddly high time requirement to make the dish.
-It turns out the name of the recipe is `'how to preserve a husband'`, and includes steps on how to preserve a husband 💀.
+It turns out the name of the recipe is *'how to preserve a husband'*, and includes steps on how to preserve a husband 💀.
 This obviously isn't a food dish so we will remove it from our dataset.
 > - There is also another recipe whose `'name'` is `np.nan` and `'rating'` is `np.nan` even before step 2.
 This is quite odd since all other `rating` without values used `0` as a placeholder.
 Therefore, to prevent any future bias/confusion, we will remove this unnamed recipe from our dataset as well.
 > - There is a recipe requiring 0 minutes to make but in the `'steps'` column, `['grind the almonds into a fine powder using a coffee , nut , or spice grinder']` suggests the recipe will take longer than 0 minutes to make.
 9. Convert dates into `datetime` objects and extract the year.
-> Converting strings of dates into `datetime` objects will allow us to perform calculations on the dates.
+> Converting strings of dates into `datetime` objects will allow us to extract meaning and perform calculations on the dates (if needed later on).

 Our dataset `recipe_ratings_clean` is now ready for use with 234423 rows of recipe reviews and 19 columns.